 This course is designed to help students develop their college-level writing skills with an emphasis on the writing process.
 This course includes an introduction to research skills.
 Students write summary assignments and a series of essays in various modes, culminating in an argumentative research paper.
 Students must earn a grade of "C" or better in this course in order to enroll in ENG 151.
-Three lecture hours per week.
+Hours: 39 lecture.
 Prerequisites: ENG 095 and ENG 096 with grades of "C" or better or acceptable reading and writing diagnostic assessment scores.
 Usually offered in the fall, spring and summer.